rouvinerh/SecJournal/websec/bug-bounty/README.md

 I will post reports I find interesting and are impactful.
 My impact assessment is based on my experience as a bug triager for PayPal.
 If I would have accepted it there / awarded, it might be posted here.

 I mainly use HackerOne and BugCrowd.
-Sometimes I come across bugs outside of these platforms or through programs not publicly listed, and report them directly to the company.
+Sometimes I come across bugs outside of these platforms, through programs not publicly listed, or even as a pentester.

 As of March 2026, I have:

-- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, Sony, and Booking.com
+- Disclosed 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, City of Vienna, and Booking.com across pentests, bug bounties, VDPs and by accident

 - Ranked #1 on Sony’s HackerOne program (2026)